upeshp/MS3_EasyDinner/TESTING.md

  - Clear search function at top of recipes page, enabling searching by recipe title/ingredients.

 I want an easy way to login or signup to the website:
- - Two simple pages for these functions, where only 2 inputs are required, and clear instructions displayed regarding the requirements for these inputs.
+ - Two simple pages for these functions, where only two inputs are required, and clear instructions displayed regarding the requirements for these inputs.

 I want it to be easy to add/edit a recipe:
  - Buttons for these functions have been included on the profile page.